-If you want to save more for yourself and a few highly paid employees, then you’ll want to think about a 401k.
+If you want to save more for yourself and a few highly-paid employees, you’ll want to consider a 401k.

-When the only employees are yourself or your spouse, it may be more advantageous to have a Solo 401(k) with a higher contribution limit, matching, and a Roth 401k option.
+When the only employees are yourself or your spouse, having a Solo 401(k) with a higher contribution limit, matching, and a Roth 401k option may be more advantageous.

-When employees other than yourself and your spouse start to enter the equation, more analysis is required.
+More analysis is required when employees other than yourself and your spouse start to enter the equation.
 How many employees?
 What is your employee turnover?
 Do you want to help them save for retirement?
 What is the average employee income?

 Tax benefits and Costs

-In addition to the already mentioned tax credit employers can receive when setting up a retirement plan, owners contributing to their own retirement reduce their taxable income.
+In addition to the tax credit employers can receive when setting up a retirement plan, owners contributing to their retirement reduce their taxable income.
 Also, remember when contributing to a SIMPLE IRA, the company matching is deducted as an expense.

 Analyze the cost-benefit

 There isn’t a single formula to determine if a SIMPLE IRA Plan is right for your business.
-A business owner must weigh all factors to determine if the SIMPLE IRA is in the retirement savings sweet spot for their business.
+A business owner must weigh all factors to determine if the SIMPLE IRA is in their business’s retirement savings sweet spot.

 If you know any small business owners that want to save for retirement, feel free to share it with them.
 You can do this easily via any of the share buttons below.